 - calling a few councils/locations and finding out about any free possibilities

-Here in Kent, the Kent Film Office are truly outstanding, and have come up with good prices or free alternatives for me in the past.
+For example, in Kent the Kent Film Office are truly outstanding, and have come up with good prices or free alternatives for me in the past.

 Number of Cameras On the Shoot